-This page describes how to configure bundled load balancing for Anthos clusters on bare metal.
-Anthos clusters on bare metal deploys Layer 4 load balancers that run on either a dedicated pool of worker nodes or on the same nodes as the control plane.
+This page describes how to configure bundled load balancing for GKE on Bare Metal.
+GKE on Bare Metal deploys Layer 4 load balancers that run on either a dedicated pool of worker nodes or on the same nodes as the control plane.

-See Overview of load balancers for examples of load-balancing topologies available in Anthos clusters on bare metal.
+See Overview of load balancers for examples of load-balancing topologies available in GKE on Bare Metal.